Asthma

-Asthma is a long-term inflammatory disease of the airways of the lungs.
+Asthma is a common long-term inflammatory disease of the bronchioles of the lungs.
 It is characterized by variable and recurring symptoms, reversible airflow obstruction, and easily triggered bronchospasms.
 Symptoms include episodes of wheezing, coughing, chest tightness, and shortness of breath.
+A sudden worsening of asthma symptoms sometimes called an 'asthma attack' or an 'asthma exacerbation' can occur when allergens, pollen, dust, or other particles, are inhaled into the lungs, causing the bronchioles to constrict and produce mucus, which then restricts oxygen flow to the alveoli.
 These may occur a few times a day or a few times per week.
 Depending on the person, asthma symptoms may become worse at night or with exercise.

 Asthma is thought to be caused by a combination of genetic and environmental factors.
 Environmental factors include exposure to air pollution and allergens.
 Other potential triggers include medications such as aspirin and beta blockers.
 Diagnosis is usually based on the pattern of symptoms, response to therapy over time, and spirometry lung function testing.
-Asthma is classified according to the frequency of symptoms, forced expiratory volume in one second (FEV1), and peak expiratory flow rate.
+Asthma is classified according to the frequency of symptoms of forced expiratory volume in one second (FEV1), and peak expiratory flow rate.
 It may also be classified as atopic or non-atopic, where atopy refers to a predisposition toward developing a type 1 hypersensitivity reaction.